 It is your responsibility to coordinate late work submission/make-up exams in a timely fashion (within one week of the date of the assignment/exam).
 Documentation must be provided prior to the administration of a make-up exam.

-No make-up exams will be allowed.
-The final exam will replace any missed exam grades.
-Any exams that were missed will appear as a 0 in our systems until the final exam is taken.
+Late Work Will Not Be Accepted and Make-ups will not be allowed for non-final exams (1)(2).
+The final exam will replace any missed non-final exam grades.
+Any non-final exams that were missed will appear as a 0 in our systems until the final exam is taken.

-If a student takes all exams, their lowest test grade will be replaced by the cumulative final exam grade if that score is higher than their lowest exam grade.
+If a student takes all non-final exams, the lowest non-final exam grade will be replaced by the final exam grade if the final exam grade is higher than the lowest non-final exam grade.

-If a student must miss the final exam due to a documented, legitimate reason (illness with documentation, family death, etc.), then a make-up final will be administered.
-To coordinate this, contact the instructor within three days after the administration of the exam.
-It is your responsibility to coordinate late work submission/make-up exams in a timely fashion (within one week of the date of the assignment/exam).
-Documentation must be provided prior to the administration of a make-up exam.
+If a student must miss the final exam due to a documented acceptable emergency (hospitalization or death of immediate family member), a make-up final will be allowed (1)(2).
+To coordinate this, the student must contact the instructor within three days of the final exam.
+It is the student's responsibility to coordinate the make-up final in a timely manner (within one week of the date of the exam).

 It is the responsibility of the students to calculate their overall grades.
 Because of the complexity of our final exam policy, the grade reflected in D2L may or may not be accurate.